Cubified/ntwm/README.md

 - Add support for changing the tiling mode only on the currently focused monitor
 - Add comments
 - Move from -Os to -O3 optimization (makes very little difference)
+- Remove unnecessary `pkg-config` dependency
+- Replace `which` calls with executable paths in Makefile

 ### v1.0.1